Hurricane Maria poses a catastrophic threat to the Caribbean

 Maria will likely be much worse.

-Weather models show Maria crossing the center of Puerto Rico at peak strength, becoming the first storm of at least Category 4 strength to do so since the San Ciprian hurricane in 1932.
-The result could be catastrophic, with heavy rainfall leading to inland flooding and landslides, winds in excess of 150 mph battering coastal cities, and storm surge of six to nine feet inundating homes and businesses along the shoreline.
+Weather models show Maria crossing the center of Puerto Rico at peak strength, becoming the first Category 5 to do so since 1928, and only the second in recorded history.
+The result could be catastrophic, with heavy rainfall leading to inland flooding and landslides, winds in excess of 170 mph battering coastal cities, and storm surge of six to nine feet inundating homes and businesses along the shoreline.

 It’s impossible to overstate how serious a storm like Maria is.
 The U.S. Virgin Islands’ Governor Kenneth Mapp warned of high winds and torrential rain and called on islanders to prepare, even as relief supplies for Irma continued to pour in.
 “If your home is damaged,” he said, “do not ride out this storm in your home.”

-Note: This post has been updated to reflect Maria’s upgrade to Category 5.